Splice Beta 2025. November 26-27, Chiang Mai.

 A crisis is too good to waste.
 All year, like you, we’ve struggled with a once-in-a-lifetime shake up of the media industry — funding, AI, increased threats to journalists.

-Splice Beta 2025 is a call for a restart.
+Splice Beta 2025 was a call for a restart.
 We’re not here to preserve old workflows, old funding models, old business playbooks.
-This year, we’re asking: What good must come of this apocalypse?
+This year, we asked: What good must come of this apocalypse?

 Why we Beta